JemRF/RF-Documentation/pages/mydoc/cr2032_battery_testing.md

 For my sensor needs, this was not the difference I was expecting.
 For our bathroom scales, car fobs, a burst used to lock and unlock the car and remotes to change the TV channels, there is not much difference at all (well OK, channel surfers maybe).

 The last question of will the pulse testing chanage the power curve, the answer is No. The only difference is the drop off is slower that a steady state load.
-Not a real supprise there.
+That's not a real surprise.

 I had been exclusively using Energizers for my critical needs, but going forward I am buying the cheaper NightKonic batteries.
 With the exception for hard-to-reach locations.
 For those, I will consider using the Duracell CR2032.